A Dog’s Life at the Riviera Guesthouse

 We take care to exercise her a couple of times a day as we know this will be enough for her and she won’t get bored as a result.

-We’re all committed as a family to giving positive reinforcement to our pooch and we’ll keep things interesting and mentally stimulating for her … can you see, our lives have adjusted already to the small bundle of fluff!
+We’re all committed as a family to giving positive reinforcement to our pooch.
+We’ll keep things interesting and mentally stimulating for her … can you see, our lives have adjusted already to the small bundle of fluff!

 Home Schooling Hound